JibyKuruvilla/Ambilight/README.md

 ```

 ## Acknowledgments
-Special thanks to my project partner Marie-Louise Korn and all the developers and contributors of all the libraries used in this project.
+Special thanks to my project contributor Marie-Louise Korn and all the developers and contributors of all the libraries used in this project.